 Flexibility, Customization and Ownership

-With Sage X3, you own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.
+With Sage X3, you can own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.

-Sage ERP X3 also offers tools to manage global inventory and deliver views on customers, sales, purchasing and manufacturing across global subsidiaries, sites and warehouses – in some cases, additional plugins required to accomplish similar functionality in NetSuite.
+Sage X3 also offers tools to manage global inventory and deliver views on customers, sales, purchasing and manufacturing across global subsidiaries, sites and warehouses – in some cases, additional plugins required to accomplish similar functionality in Oracle NetSuite.

 Cost Comparison: Rent or Buy